metta-systems/libsss/doc/spec.md

 ### 3.2 Negotiation Protocol Packet Format

 Negotiation protocol uses 3-way message exchange to verify peer's identity and start secure channel.
 Actual data transfer may start already with the third packet.
-A faster Zero-RTT connection establishment is not used to provide better forward secrecy guarantees.
+A faster zero-RTT connection establishment is not used to provide better forward secrecy guarantees.

 #### 3.2.1 Responder Cookie format